 This plant enjoys somewhat moist growing conditions, such as a boggy meadow or alongside a pond, but it's also fairly drought tolerant during a hot summer in its native habitats.

-Growing golden alexander from seed is rather difficult as these plants are not widely available commercially.
+In most cases, this plant is not intentionally propagated, as it occurs naturally as a native perennial and naturalizes readily in suitable conditions.
+Growing golden Alexander from seed is rather difficult as these plants are not widely available commercially.
 You may be lucky in finding seeds from a specialist native plant nursery.

 You could gather the seeds in the wild to plant, but care should be taken not to disturb or deplete the growing area.
 Clip off seed heads in the late summer and early fall when you see them.

 The seeds need a period of two to three months of cold stratification to be viable for spring planting so winter sowing is best.
 It's also possible to plant the unstratified seeds in the fall, but there's some risk they won't germinate as effectively.
 Typically the plant does not bloom in its first season from seed but will begin to flower in its second season.

 Golden Alexander makes an attractive addition to a container garden.
 The plant's medium texture can be balanced with finer and coarser textured plants surrounding it in a pot.
 Plant in any type of container with drainage holes and filled with fresh potting soil.